sqlxpert/z-container-api-kafka-aws-terraform/README.md

     <br/>

-    - If you receive a "RepositoryAlreadyExistsException: The repository with name 'hello_api' already exists", set `create_aws_ecr_repository = false`&nbsp;.
+    - If you receive a "**RepositoryAlreadyExistsException**: The repository with name 'hello_api' already exists", set `create_aws_ecr_repository = false`&nbsp;.

-    - If you receive a "Registry with name `lambda-testevent-schemas` already exists" error, set `create_lambda_testevent_schema_registry = false`&nbsp;.
+    - If you receive a "**ConflictException**: Registry with name lambda-testevent-schemas already exists", set `create_lambda_testevent_schema_registry = false`&nbsp;.

     After changing the variable(s), run `terraform apply` again.